 in 2015 WABE reported that "Heather Alhadeff, an urban planner in Atlanta, says complete streets projects can be a way to reduce congestion, even when a lane of traffic is removed.
 'It’s counterintuitive to most people’s thinking, but sometimes slowing down gets you through faster,' she says.

 As an example, Alhadeff says to think of a crowd of people all trying to exit through one door in a room.
 “We’d all get stuck at the door, right?” she says.
 “So we know that if wait, and you go out first, I’m actually still going to get out faster.”

-More than 250 people attended the Renew Atlanta public meeting.
-We're pleased to report that there was overwhelming support for Complete Streets and a space for people on bikes.
+More than 250 people attended the first Renew Atlanta public meeting in 2016.
+There was overwhelming support for Complete Streets and a space for people on bikes.